daniel-nagy/md-data-table/README.md

 * Inline menus have been updated for Angular Material 0.10.1

 **Note:** Menus are going to look bad in the Codepen because Google has not yet updated the CDN for Angular Material to version 0.10.1

+**Update:** August 13, 2015

+Google posted a CDN for Angular Material v0.10.1, the select menus in the Codepen should look fine now.

 #### Version 0.8.2
 ###### August 9, 2015